clearpath-docs/heron-sphinx-tutorials/doc/index.rst

 :doc:`Simulation <simulation>` is a logical place for most users to start, as this is universally applicable;
-understanding how to effectively operate Heron in simulation is valuable whether you are in the testing phase with software you intend to ultimately deploy on a real Jackal, or you do not have one and are simply exploring the platform's capabilities.
+understanding how to effectively operate Heron in simulation is valuable whether you are in the testing phase with software you intend to ultimately deploy on a real Heron, or you do not have one and are simply exploring the platform's capabilities.

 The remainder of the subjects are more applicable to the real robot, and have to do with configuring, using,